dehanjl/dehanjl.github.io/content/resume.md

 <i class="fa-solid fa-location-dot"></i> Pretoria, South Africa
 <i class="fa-solid fa-calendar"></i> Jan 2021 – Mar 2021

-- Part of small team of interns in Systems Engineering depart- ment.
+- Part of small team of interns in Systems Engineering department.
 - Designed and developed an Internet of Things solution from the ground up.
 - Developed and delivered a prototype test platform.
 - Prototype test platform enhanced the company’s core Electronic Warfare business.